Agreement between Kilnworx Climbing Centre CIC and its users, the Kilnworx Climbing Centre reserves the rights to change these terms at any time.

 - Leading Climbs

-When using the lead walls you must supply your own appropriately rated, maintained and serviceable dynamic rope of no less than thirty meters in length, unless on a learning to lead course.
-Running belay attachments (runners) are already provided at intervals on some lead walls and can be used.
-Personal or hired quickdraws can be used to lead walls containing bolt fixtures.
+When using the lead walls you must supply your own appropriately rated, maintained and serviceable dynamic rope of no less than twenty five meters in length.
+Quickdraws (runners) are already provided at intervals on some lead walls and can be used.
+Personal or hired quickdraws can be used to lead walls containing bolt fixtures. (sport climbing)

-Some of the climbs within the centre have ropes already in place, they can be removed to lead routes (using personal or hired quickdraws) but they must be replaced after use.
-Do not swap ropes to different climbs, and USERS MUST NOT LEAD CLIMBS USING KILNWORX ROPES, unless on a learning to lead course.
+Some of the climbs within the centre have ropes already in place, they can be removed to lead routes but they must be replaced after use.
+Do not swap ropes to different climbs, and USERS MUST NOT LEAD CLIMBS USING KILNWORX ROPES

 You must clip all the runners on the route you are climbing.
 Please spot climbers where appropriate before the first runner has been clipped.

 Always exercise good and correct techniques inline with the Acceptable Techniques Policy.